 At present, automatic speech recognition works mostly acoustically.
 Microphones convert pressure fluctuations into electrical signals that computer programs translate into a transcript of spoken language.
 In environments with low ambient noise, this works very well.
 This is different in extremely loud environments.
 It is not only machines that have difficulties with this, but people also find listening after a short time very exhausting.
 There is a lot of information that might get lost.
 People then often unconsciously direct their gaze to the speakers face.
 Especially the mouth movements, the position of the lower jaw, the lips and also movements at the neck can provide valuable clues to decipher what is being said.
-This is a successful strategy, which we want to adapt for automatic speech recognition within this research project.
+This is a successful strategy in human listening in noise, which we are adapting to automatic speech recognition within this research project.

-In addition to speech recognition [link], our methods also improve numerous classical audio signal processing applications.
-These include noise reduction and source separation [Link].
+In addition to speech recognition, our methods also improve numerous classical audio signal processing applications.
+These include noise reduction and source separation.
 In our research we want to understand which strategies living organisms use to combine sparate information sources, e.g. audio and video, in an optimal way.
 Our goal is to apply our research directly in practical applications, e.g. to improve the quality of life.
 An example for a medical application of this technology is the project AVATAR.

 The therapy of childhood phonetic-phonological articulation disorders is often lengthy and requires intensive and sustained practice in the home environment by the affected children and parents.
 It is often a challenge for speech therapists to put together motivating exercises that are suitable for children.
 Therefore, this research project will first address this target group, with the clearly recognizable potential to transfer the results to other relevant groups such as patients with a migration background or elderly people.